msgpo/sjgs/README.md

  3. What are its licenses?
  4. How should I use it?
  5. Where can I get tutorials or documentation for SJGS?
+ 6. How do I play sound in SJGS?
- 6. How can I contribute to SJGS?
+ AAA.
+How can I contribute to SJGS?

 --------------------------------------------------------------------------------------